Embedded Delaunay tori and their Willmore energy: Embedded Delaunay tori

 Together with \eqref{eq:d-tori-8pi_bound}, this proves Theorem~\ref{thm:8pi-bound}.
-It remains to mention that, since the two periodic profile curves of nodoids and unduloids are patched together at their minimum, the resulting Delaunay torus is a $C^{1,1}$ regular closed genus-1 surface.
+It remains to mention that, since the profile curve is $C^{1,1}$-regular as discussed at the beginning of this section, the resulting surfaces of revolution $\mathbb T_{\mathrm{D},c}$ are also $C^{1,1}$-regular.